 Assumptions and presumptions about appropriate and inappropriate behaviour

 In analysing the data, a recurrent pattern related to distinct sets of expectations expressed by practitioners about the behaviour of children.
-Some practitioners suggested that young women and girls, in particular, should be cautious in their actions and behave in ways that adhere to acceptable sexual conduct.
+Echoing the findings of Karaian (2014), some practitioners suggested that young women and girls, in particular, should be cautious in their actions and behave in ways that adhere to acceptable sexual conduct.
 As has been remarked on before in the context of child welfare, the sexually active girl is ‘cast in the role of the non-virtuous woman’ (Ericsson, 1998: 457) who is reckless in conducting herself in ways that are inappropriate:

 ‘I think girls … and I say girls, it does happen to boys, but I think girls generally have lower morals.
 I think that they have little self-confidence, I think that they have little worth of themselves.
 And I say girls, I’m not generalizing, but we’ve got particularly vulnerable girls here who are easy and who are targets for these people who want to groom them’ (Clare, Prevent CSE worker).